Xevion/spotify-player-quickauth/README.md

 Don't want to run my funky shell script?
 No problem!
 You can build the application from source easily.

+- You'll need `cargo`, the Rust build system and package manager.
+It's included with the Rust toolchain, which you can install from [rustup.rs][rustup]
+- This is an early project, so the minimum supported version of Rust is not known.
+I'm developing on 1.81.0 though.

 ```bash
 git clone https://github.com/Xevion/spotify-player-quickauth.git
 cd spotify-player-quickauth